VISHALGUPTA100803/Culinary_Haven/README.md

 ## Getting Started 🚀

-To get started with the Meals App, download the APK from our [Releases Page](https://github.com/VISHALGUPTA100803/Meals_App/releases/tag/v1.0.0).
+To get started with the Culinary Haven App, download the APK from our [Releases Page](https://github.com/VISHALGUPTA100803/Meals_App/releases/tag/v1.0.0).

 ## Screenshots 📸